glebnovodran/ostinato/doc/build_unix.md

 `./build.sh <compiler options>`

-By default Ostianto is built for debugging.
+By default Ostinato is built for debugging.
 To build an optimized version please add `-O3 -flto` compiler options

 ## OGL/GLES

-Ostainato can be build for either desktop OpenGL or for OpenGL GLES.
+Ostinato can be build for either desktop OpenGL or for OpenGL GLES.
 By default it is built for desktop.
 To build it for GLES it is necessary to set OGL_MODE environment variable value:

 `OGL_MODE=GLES ./build.sh`